100% Work from Home: Is it Sustainable in the Long Run?

 Leadership must give direction to everything from finances to company culture

 Companies regularly sign long-term leases for office spaces and amid the nationwide lockdown, the TCS Chairman explained how work from home was only an added investment – no costs saved.
 Further, the traditional workspace was built for collaboration, which also provided common ground for imbibing the company’s values.
-Now, CEOs are pushed to forecast the long-term impact of remote working on the company’s financials and culture.
+Now, CEOs are pushed to forecast the long-term impact of remote working in a globally distributed team on the company’s financials and culture.

 Arshia Ladak provides further insight,